 Gene therapy drug products are complex and difficult to manufacture.
 We believe that the high demand for clinical gene therapy material and a scarcity of potential contract manufacturers may cause long lead times for establishing manufacturing capabilities for gene therapy drug development activities.
 Even after a manufacturer is engaged, because of the high demand for clinical gene therapy material and the limited availability of suitable manufacturing slots at most gene therapy manufacturers, there may be long lead times for scheduling a manufacturing run for our gene therapy product candidates, and any problems that arise during our manufacturing process may result in a longer delay to our timelines than we would otherwise expect.
 There may also be long lead times to manufacturing starting materials such as plasmids and cell lines, including high-quality starting materials that are cGMP compliant.
-In particular, plasmids, raw materials and other starting materials for gene therapy manufacturers with the necessary starting materials in a timely manner and with materials that meet our requirements.
+In particular, plasmids, raw materials and other starting materials for gene therapy manufacture are usually sole sourced and a limited number of qualified suppliers are available.
+We are highly dependent on those suppliers providing us or our contract manufacturers with the necessary starting materials in a timely manner and with materials that meet our requirements.
 A failure to procure or a shortage of necessary starting materials likely would delay our manufacturing and development timelines.

 A number of factors common to the manufacturing of biologics and drugs could also cause production issues or interruptions for gene therapies, including raw or starting material variability in terms of quality, cell line viability, productivity or stability issues, shortages of any kind, shipping, distribution and supply chain failures, growth media contamination, equipment malfunctions, facility contamination, labor problems, natural disasters, disruption in utility services, terrorist activities, or acts of god that are beyond our or our manufacturer's control.
 It is often the case that early stage research is conducted with materials that are not manufactured using cGMP starting materials, techniques or processes and which are not subject to the same level of analysis that would be required for clinical grade material.
 We may encounter difficulties in translating the manufacturing processes used to produce research grade materials to cGMP compliant processes, and any changes in the manufacturing process may affect the safety and efficacy profile of our product candidates.
-In addition, because early stage, pilot manufacturing is often done on a small scale, we may face challenges scaling up any early stage manufacturing to the scale necessary to supply for clinical trials.
-In order to progress the development of our RHO-adRP gene therapy product candidate, the BEST1 product candidate for which we are planning to commence IND-enabling studies or any other gene therapy product candidate we may in-license or acquire, we will need to devote significant time and financial resources to establishing manufacturing or related processes in a manufacturing or related processes in a manner required for further development of our gene therapy product candidates, our development plans may be delayed or stalled and our business may be materially harmed.
+In addition, because early stage, pilot manufacturing is often done on a small scale, we may face challenges scaling up any early stage manufacturing to the scale necessary to support supply for clinical trials.
+In order to progress the development of our RHOadRP gene therapy product candidate, the BEST1 product candidate for which we are planning to commence IND-enabling studies or any other gene therapy product candidate we may in-license or acquire, we will need to devote significant time and financial resources to establishing manufacturing processes that are sufficient for IND-enabling preclinical toxicology studies as well as clinical supplies.
+If we are not able to establish gene therapy manufacturing or related processes in a manner required for further development of our gene therapy product candidates, our development plans may be delayed or stalled and our business may be materially harmed.